Nybrogade 18: Architecture

 A four-storey, perpendicular side wing, with brown-painted timber framing and bargeboards and ocre-coloured infills, extends from the rear side of the building along one side of a small courtyard.
 The rear side of the main wing is constructed in brick but also finished with ocre-coloured plastering.
 The building's main staircase is located in the side wing.

-Today

-The property is today owned by E/F Nybrogade 18.
-The basement houses a café.
-There is one condominium on each of the upper floors.